-1. Students holding an academic baccalaureate degree from an institution of approved standing may enter the Department of Jurisprudence and take any subject approved by the Dean of the Department; provided, however, that students who expect to become candidates1 for the degree of Bachelor of Civil Law shall follow the regular course of study.
+Students holding an academic baccalaureate degree from an institution of approved standing may enter the Department of Jurisprudence and take any subject approved by the Dean of the Department; provided, however, that students who expect to become candidates' for the degree of Bachelor of Civil Law shall follow the regular course of study.

 2. Students of academic senior standing, who select Jurisprudence as a field of concentration, may apply a maximum of thirty-one semester credits in Jurisprudence (one year's work) toward the degree of Bachelor of Arts, provided the course is approved by the Dean of the Department.
-A student who desires to apply one year's work in Jurisprudence toward the degree of Bachelor of Arts must have a quality point average of at least one in his liberal arts work.
+A student who desires to apply one year's work in Jurisprudence toward the degree of Bachelor of Arts must have had at least 90 hours in liberal arts work and must have earned 90 quality points in other than legal subjects.
 (In regard to commencing the study of Jurisprudence during the junior year, see 3 below.)